microsoft/CodeXGLUE/README.md

 ## Natural Language Code Search
 We have two subtasks to measure semantic similarity between text and code.

 Dataset for the first subtask is NL-code-search-Adv.
-Given a text as the input, the task is to find the most semantically relevant code from a collection of codes.
-The training and dev sets come from CodeSearchNet <code>\cite{}</code>.
+Given a text as the input, the task is to find the most semantically relevant code in Python from a collection of codes.
+The training set come from CodeSearchNet <code>\cite{}</code>.
 Texts are function docstrings which serve as natural language queries.
-Although
+Although deep neural network models like CodeBERT perform well on the original test data with the same data distribution, we observe that the performance drops dramatically once function names and variables are artificially replaced.
+To test the generalization ability of models, we create dev and test sets, in which data originally comes from CodeSearchNet but the function names and variables are replaced with default values.

 do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by classification accuracy.
 The dataset comes from \cite{xxx}, and we follow the training/dev/testing split of \cite{}.

 Dataset for the second subtask is NL-code-search-WebQuery.
-Given a code as the input, the task is to retrieve semantically similar codes from a collection of codes.
-The dataset comes from \cite{}, and we follow the split of \cite{}.
-Models are evaluated by xxx.
+Given a text-code pair as the input, the task is to do binary classification (0/1), where 1 stands for relevant and 0 for irrelevant.
+The training and dev sets come from StacQC <code>\cite</code>, in which natural language queries are questions from StackOverflow.

 ## Text-to-Code Generation